-c.
-Scope of work - Aircraft managed
+c) Scope of work - Aircraft managed

 (This paragraph should specify the scope of the work for which the CAMO is approved.
-This paragraph may include aircraft types/series, aircraft registrations, owner/operator, contract references, etc. The following is given as an example :)
+This paragraph may include aircraft types/series, aircraft registrations, owner/operator, contract references, etc. The following is given as an example:)

-Aircraft type/ series Date included in the scope of work Aircraft maintenance programme or "generic/base line" maintenance programme Aircraft registration(s) Owner/ operator CAMO contract reference
+Aircraft Date included Aircraft maintenance Aircraft Owner/ CAMO type/ in the scope programme or "generic/base registration(s) operator contract series of work line" maintenance programme reference